 In addition to throwing out age-inappropriate books, I also gave away a lot of the Disney princess and character books.
 These aren’t bad by any means, but I just want my children to be drawn to books that are more nutritious to the brain.
 So now we read a little more Beatrix Potter and less Dora’s Easter Surprise.

 In my editing spree I threw away the junky kids’ meal toys and stored the babyish toys.
 I found it hard to part with the broken ones (maybe I’ll superglue the waterslide back on that Polly Pocket pool someday…) and the toys missing a piece.
 As for the toys that didn’t really challenge my girls’ imagination, I scooted those towards the back of the shelves.
-Toys like Magna-tiles, dress up clothes, Legos, and doll house figurines are now more readily available.
+Toys like Magna-tiles, dress up clothes, Legos, and doll house toys are now more readily available.
 Why?
 They have to invent ways to play with them, and once they do their imaginations run wild.

 I’m all for a little “t.v. babysitting” when I need to dry my hair or write an email.
 But during my recent high-risk pregnancy, I depended on that flat screen way too much.
 So this past winter I kept the t.v. off more and my girls had so much fun with their pretend camp outs and doll tea parties.